johnny-t06/Java-Graph-Representation/README.md

 # Java OOP

+A focus on polymorphic implementation, OOP, and proxy patterns

-ListGraph Implementation of a Graph interface EdgeGraphAdapter implementation of a EdgeGraph interface A focus on polymorphic implementation and OOP
+ListGraph implementation of a Graph interface

+EdgeGraphAdapter implementation of a EdgeGraph interface